shahrozeabbas/scutils/README.md

-# scutils - Wrapper Functions for Analyzing Single-Cell Data with Seurat
+# Wrapper Functions for Analyzing Single-Cell Data with Seurat

 ### Package Overview
 Over the years, I've found useful packages for analyzing single-cell data.
 As a result, there are many different approaches to handle problems one might have when analyzing these data.
 The `Seurat` package has become a popular choice for researchers to perform end to end analysis.
 However, many tools may not be ready to accept `Seurat` objects out of the box.
 I designed this package to keep track of the different tools I have used and found useful, and to allow users to easily apply these tools to data stored in `Seurat` objects.